rab-bangtanstan/Guvi-Projects-Solutions/README.md

 10. Dice Roll Simulator with Python
 11. Guess the number game
 12. BMI Calculator with Python
-15. Taking Screenshots using pyscreenshot in Python
+13. Taking Screenshots using pyscreenshot in Python
+14. Convert emoji into text in Python
+15. Find Prime number or not
+16.Get the student name and marks, print the total of marks
+17. Find even and odd numbers from a list, and store them separately in a new list
+18. .
+Append a data to the file